Faster, faster, faster! That’s the overriding mantra of the day when it comes to website load speed.

-- Any plugins or themes that require unique, dynamic content display/processing will break. (and no, it’s not the fault of the developer)
+- Any plugins or themes that require unique, dynamic content display/processing will break. (it’s not the fault of the developer)

 - Things on your site that you don’t even realise are dynamic and unique will break and you may not even notice.

 Why do WordPress plugins offer page caching if it breaks things?

 Great question!
 Here’s another: you have the option to go out and score some crack.
 Why don’t you?

 Having the option to do something doesn’t mean it’s right for you.

 There are certain scenarios where page caching will work well i.e. if the page content is static – it’s perfectly ok to use WordPress to build static websites.
 If this is the case for you, then by all means, throw page caching at it.